 The American Express Gold Card® is a very appealing credit card if you’re a frequent spender at restaurants, U.S. supermarkets, or on plane tickets purchased directly from airlines.
 With the generous membership rewards benefits and other perks, you’ll more than recoup the hefty annual fee.

-The welcome bonus is an attractive incentive, but remember there’s a catch: a cardholder must spend $4,000 on the card within the first three months in order to earn it.
-Given the APR associated with credit cards, you must be willing to spend and pay off that much money within three months if you wish to benefit from the welcome bonus.
+The welcome bonus is an attractive incentive, but remember there’s a catch: a cardholder must spend $4,000 on the card within the first six months in order to earn it.
+Given the APR associated with this card, you might benefit more if you spend and pay off that much money within six months to truly benefit from the welcome bonus.

 The same advice applies for membership rewards points: while they might be appealing at first glance, they only provide significant value for individuals who spend a lot at restaurants and supermarkets or on airline tickets.